“The Left Hand of Darkness”

 Ursula K. LeGuinn

-In “The Left Hand of Darkness,” Ursula K. LeGuin succeeds by sticking to the rules of good storytelling.
-Characters are believable and events are absorbing.
-It meets the “What if ...” criteria of the genre without lapsing into gimmickry.
+In “The Left Hand of Darkness,” Ursula K. LeGuin apparently started with believable people, then poured their personalities into a spectacular setting.
+She also sticks to the rules of good storytelling.
+The book meets the genre's “What if ...” criteria without lapsing into gimmickry.

 Poor Genly is almost overwhelmed by Gethen complexity despite extensive training for his job.
 At least he can leave after the assignment is complete.
 The Gethens must endure the weight of their own history.
 If Genly is cast adrift in events bigger than himself, then so is the reader; in a web of political forces and potent folklore.